 Have a record of good attendance since Foothill is on a block schedule and attendance is extremely important for academic success.

-Have a strong interest in the career pathways of health science, communications and/or technology.
+Have a strong interest in the career pathways of health science, communications, design and/or technology.

 After graduation, what percentages of students are attending a four-year university?